huntdatacenter/docs/docs/administer-science/service-desk/lab-orders.md

 ### Expand existing volume

 You may expand the existing storage volumes inside your lab up to a maximum of 20TB.
 We will need separate orders for each individual volume you plan to expand.
-Read more in our [coordinator FAQ](/administer-science/data/faq/#volumes).
+Read more in our [data FAQ](/administer-science/data/faq/#volumes).

 <SDButton form="request_expand_existing_volume" />